Jasmine-Thind/PeriodTracker/README.md

 Commands:

-LOGSTART
+LOGSTART:
 Log a period that started today.

-NEXT
+NEXT:
 Predict the start date of the next period.

-SAVEANDQUIT or QUIT or Q or EXIT
+SAVEANDQUIT or QUIT or Q or EXIT:
 Save all the data and exit the program.

-LOGEND
+LOGEND:
 Log the end date of the latest period.

-LOGENDYESTERDAY
+LOGENDYESTERDAY:
 Log yesterday as the last day of the period.

-LOGOLD
+LOGOLD:
 Log an old period.

-VIEW
+VIEW:
 Print a list of all recorded periods.